Top Tipples: Drinks with a dragon twist for Chinese New Year

 An exclusive Asahi Super Dry X Fragrance Bak Kwa Gift Bundle ($38) includes Fragrance bak kwa, pork floss tots, pandan kueh lapis and pineapple tarts.

-Info: The cans are available at major supermarkets, from $26.80 for a 12-pack, while the Fragrance gift bundles are available at Fragrance outlets (full list of locations is at fragrance.com.sg).
+Info: The cans are available at major supermarkets, from $26.80 for a 12-pack, while the Fragrance gift bundles are available at Fragrance outlets (full list of locations at fragrance.com.sg).

 Yeo’s